Shaker Historical Society

 Lower Shaker Lake

 There are four lakes in Shaker Heights but only two are Shaker Lakes, meaning those created by the Shakers of North Union to provide hydropower for their sawmill, gristmill and woolen mill!
 The other two lakes, Marshall Lake and Green Lake (aka the Duck Pond), were 20th century additions as part of the Shaker Village development by the Van Sweringen brothers.
-All four though are tributaries of Doan Brook, which flows from the heights down to Lake Erie and is preserved and protected by the Doan Brook Watershed Project.
+All four though are tributaries of Doan Brook, which flows from the heights down to Lake Erie and is preserved and protected by the Doan Brook Watershed Partnership.

 Lower Shaker Lake was created first by the Shakers of North Union.
 It provided power for the sawmill and the 5-story gristmill (hence the name for the Shaker Heights High School yearbook).
 The Mill Family of Shakers lived near the lake and operated the mills there, which is now in both Shaker Heights and Cleveland Heights.